TrellixVulnTeam/swahilipython_SCMU/Doc/library/ssl.rst

 .. exception:: SSLSyscallError

-   A subclass of :exc:`SSLError` raised when a system error was encountered while trying to fulfill an operation on a SSL socket.
+   A subkundi of :exc:`SSLError` raised when a system error was encountered while trying to fulfill an operation on a SSL socket.
 Unfortunately, there is no easy way to inspect the original errno number.